GLOBAL MARKETS-Shares up on U.S. earnings, tech sector rallies

 "It seems like market players were expecting very negative figures from Intel.
 Guidance from Intel was weak but was not shocking, so there is some short-covering now," said Norihiro Fujito, senior investment strategist at Mitsubishi UFJ Morgan Stanley Securities.

-"But when all the short-covering is done, the market will likely be capped...
+"But when all the short-covering will be done, the market will likely be capped...
 Bond yields are falling to historic levels in many countries, which show the bond markets have a very severe view on the global economy," he added.

 Shares of Samsung Electronics were up 3.6 percent.